laroche/tastyworks-pnl/README.md

 --------------------

 The script can also output all data again as CSV file or as Excel file.
-(CSV should be most robust, I don't have much experience with excel.
+(CSV should be most robust, I don't have much experience with Excel.
 I'd recommend CSV and just reading it into a new Excel sheet yourself.
 Both data types contain the same output data.)

 The options for this are __--output-csv=file.csv__ and __--output-excel=file.xlsx__.